The ColorBreeze Complete

-I followed the 4 seaosons, then the 12 for a long time, then the 16.
+I followed the four seasons, then the 12 for a long time, then the 16.
 Then I created the ColorBreeze system, which had 22 seasons.
-Each system built upon the logic of the previous system.
+Each system was built upon the logic of the previous system.

 This system builds upon my previous system even further.
-6 additional seasons have been identified and there is logic behind it.
-This color theory follows Albert Munsell's theory and color tree even more thoroughly.
+Six additional seasons have been identified, and there is sound logic behind it.
+This color theory follows Albert Munsell's approach and color tree even more thoroughly.